jordan4ibanez/Infdev/README.md

 - When you step into the edge of the world, it transports you exactly into the same spot but on a different Y dimension
 - This allows you to also step back into the overworld.
 But, it also allows mobs to enter into the overworld on the world border

+The Lowlands:
+An artifact you can find and put on a pedestool.
+When you stand next to it for 3 seconds you're transported into a completely flooded dimension where islands are scarce and there are huge fish.
+Can probably be a good use for custom boats.
+Also it should have a very victorian oceanic sailing feeling to it.